 Term Life Insurance

-Although Penn Mutual’s forte is permanent life insurance, the company does offer a couple fixed-premium term policies.
+Although Penn Mutual’s forte is permanent life insurance, the company does offer a couple of fixed-premium term policies.
 The term policies are intended for prospective insureds in need of relatively inexpensive life insurance protection over a finite period.

 Guaranteed Convertible Term is a level-term life insurance policy available with initial term periods of 10, 15, 20, or 30 years.
 The policy is intended for policyholders who anticipate eventually converting the term coverage into a permanent policy.